maxtkc/mvths-wiki/docs/014-serial-communication.rst

                 Serial.begin(9600);

 2. Use the following command to send the word "cat" to your terminal window.
-This command should be placed in your setup function.
-NOTE:
-   If you cut and paste the code below you will need to replace the quotation marks as the characters on the page are different from the characters in your IDE.
+This command also only needs to be run once.
+NOTE: If you cut and paste the code below you will need to replace the quotation marks with ones typed from your keyboard.
+The characters on the page in your guide are different from the characters in your IDE.

                 Serial.print("cat");

-3. Download your code to the microcontroller.
+3. Upload the code to the microcontroller.
 4. Open the terminal window.
-If you are successful the word “cat” should be displayed in your terminal window.
+If you are successful the word "cat" should be displayed in your terminal window.

 TEACHER CHECK \_\_\_\_\_